Your First Day with eSpark

 What devices does eSpark work on?

-eSpark works on all classroom devices with an internet connection including iPads, Chromebooks, laptops, and desktops.
+eSpark works on most classroom devices with an internet connection and web browser, including iPads, Chromebooks, laptops, and desktops.

 How can I use eSpark to support my students?

 With eSpark, you can:

 - Empower students to learn independently at their own pace on a personalized, adaptive pathway

 - Assign leveled small group lessons to easily target specific standards and skills

 - Provide opportunities for enrichment, intervention, and acceleration based on need

 eSpark is fully aligned with both Common Core and non-Common Core state standards throughout the country, including TEKS, VA SOL, FL B.E.S.T., and many, many more.

 View state standard crosswalks →